CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

-{\boldsectionfont 8.
+{\boldsectionfont 7.
 First applications to abelian varieties}

 Pairs of the form $(\ddag,\lambda_\ddag)$ will denote polarized abelian schemes.
 By abuse of notations, we also denote by $\lambda_\ddag$ the different forms on the cohomologies (or homologies) of $\ddag$ induced by $\lambda_\ddag$.
-We now apply the results 4.1, 4.2, and 5.3.3 to the geometric context of Subsubsections 1.1.1 and 1.2.
-Applications to Conjecture 1.2.2 (i) and to Subproblems 1.2.3 and 1.2.4 are included in Corollary 8.3 and Remark 8.4.
+We now apply Theorems 4.1 and 4.2 to the geometric context of Subsubsections 1.1.1 and 1.2.
+Applications to Conjecture 1.2.2 (i) and to Subproblem 1.2.3 are included in Subsections 7.3 to 7.5.
 If $\triangle$ is an algebra, let $\triangle^{\text{opp}}$ be its opposite algebra.